newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

 ...
 ```

-And while being debuged in GDB, we can shoot filex using:
+And while being debuged in GDB, we can shoot Filex using:

 ```bash
 $ python filex_fuzzer.py > squashfs-root/dev/ttyGS0
 ```

-Here is the code of the Kaitai generated python structure for filex messages:
+Here is the code of the Kaitai generated python structure for Filex messages:

 ```python
 from pkg_resources import parse_version